cul-it/aspace_identifiers/README.md

 repository).
 Use the "Department Codes" setting to add and remove codes for your Repository.

-Department codes will appear in a dropdown for the second part of the Accession identifier.
+Department codes will appear in a dropdown for the second (or third, if configured to `four-part` behavior) part of the Accession identifier.
+If resources are enabled, the department codes will appear in the second part of the Resource identifier.

-The first and third sections of the identifier will be system-generated upon saving the record.
+If configured to `original` behavior, the first and third sections of the identifier will be system generated upon saving the record.
 The fourth section will be removed.

+If configured to `four-part` behavior, the first and second sections of the identifier will be system generated.

+If resources are enabled, the first section of the Resource identifier will be system generated.

+# Configuration

+Set `AppConfig[:aspace_identifiers_behavior]` sets the behavior of the accessions identifier script to either `original` Yale behavior (three parts) or UMD's `four-part` behavior.
+Defaults to `original`.

+Set `AppConfig[:aspace_identifiers_enable_resources]` to `true` to enable identifer scripting on resources as in the UMD version of the plugin.
+Defaults to `false`.

 # Increasing sequence numbers